 When summer delivers too many zucchini, many people reach for a zucchini bread recipe.
 Here’s one with a difference: wisps of grated carrot for color and nuggets of moist candied ginger for spice.
 The idea for jazzing up quick bread recipes this way comes from Annie Baker, a respected pastry chef in California’s Napa Valley.
-Wrap and freeze the second carrot zucchini bread if you don’t plan to eat it within a day or two.–Janet Fletcher and the Chefs of Sur La Table
+Wrap and freeze the second zucchini bread if you don’t plan to eat it within a day or two.–Janet Fletcher and the Chefs of Sur La Table

 LC Slicing Sticky Candied Ginger With Ease Note